Dr Aggie Tello

 MSc Thesis: https://dspace.library.uvic.ca/handle/1828/1893

 PhD Thesis: https://www.era.lib.ed.ac.uk/handle/1842/9522

-My role as Research Coordinator in the Sullivan Group is to support ongoing research activity, coordinate collaborations and manage research projects.
-In addition, I provide administrative support to the Division of Population and Behavioural Sciences.
+My role as Programme Manager in the Sullivan Group is to support ongoing research activity, coordinate collaborations and manage research projects.

 - Member of the MMI Writing Group